 1) Leaf powder

-- Grind the dried leaves into a very fine powder (e.g. with an electric household spice mill / grinder).
+- grind the dried leaves into a very fine powder (e.g. with an electric household spice mill / grinder).
 The finer the powder is, the better.
+Target for dust-fine powder !

 2) How to prepare the coating paste

-- Mix some leaf powder well with water in a small container
+- mix some leaf powder well with water in a small container.
+This forms the coating mixture

 3) Surrogate food plants

-- I prefer surrogate food plants which are hardy and stay fresh for as long as possible
+- we prefer surrogate food plants which are hardy and stay fresh for as long as possible

-- A good choice is Salal (Gaultheria shallon), as it usually keeps fresh enough for 2 - 3 weeks, sometimes even longer
+- a good choice is Salal (Gaultheria shallon), as it usually keeps fresh enough for 2 weeks, sometimes even longer

 How this method works

-- With a brush, apply a layer of the coating paste on both sides of the surrogate food plant leaves
+- with a fine brush, apply a layer of the coating mixture on both sides of the surrogate food plant leaves

-- The pic shows an Eurycnema versirubra nymph feeding on bramble which is coated with a mix of oak and Euclyptus
+- the pic above shows an Eurycnema versirubra nymph feeding on bramble which is coated with a mix of oak and Euclyptus

-- Usually after 1 week or so, the coating will get mouldy anyway.
-Then one has to put a fresh surrogate food plants with coating in the cage, and discard the old one
+- usually after 7 - 10 days or so, the coating will get mouldy anyway.
+Then one has to put a freshly coated surrogate food plants in the cage, and discard the old one

-- By this time, the nymphs hopefully have adapted to the taste of the surrogate food plant - so that they will continue feeding without problems
+- after another 3 - 4 weeks, again try to offer food plants without coating.
+By this time, the nymphs hopefully have adapted to the taste of the surrogate food plant - so that they will continue feeding without problems

 Limitations of this method